andygock/chordy-svg/README.md

 You can view live updated output of browser with browser-sync

+    npm run serve:start

+You can run further tests with Mocha for plain Node usage (this uses `dist/chordy-svg.js`).

+    npm run mocha

+You can view live updated directory listing of mocha test output with.

-    npm run serve
+    npm run serve:mocha

-To build to `dist/chordy-svg.js`
+The `serve:*` scripts are usually done concurrently with the `start` or `mocha` scripts.

+Once all is tested well, build to `dist/chordy-svg.js`, ready for publishing to npm.

     npm run build

-You can run further tests with:

-- `npm run test` to run Mocha test suite (this uses `dist/chordy-svg.js`)

 Run `npm run clean` to delete all built files and generated SVG images from `test/dist/`, `test/output/` and `dist/`